I've always loved tech, including food tech. Freeze-dried food, sustainable farming, and even coffee brewing methods can be interesting.

 In this article, we are going to break down the vital components you will need to set your micro-brewing process up for success.
 Let’s tap the keg and get started!

 Equipment You Will Need

 There are key pieces of equipment needed, and there will be different types and models of each, but the following equipment is the bare minimum you will need to build a microbrewery system from start to finish.
 Here is everything you need to build the perfect microbrewing system.

 This system includes a lauter tin, malt mill machine, a mash tank, steam generator (electric), a wort pump and a heat exchanger.

 Once you have milled your malt and are ready to begin the process of brewing, you need to add that mixture with water into the pot.
-This is where the malt and water are heated and turns mush into a malt with the sugar being extracted from the malt.
-This mash is moved into the lautering tun and the wort is separated from the mash; this where the wort stays in a controlled boil.
+This is where the malt and water are heated and turn mush into a malt with the sugar being extracted from the malt.
+This mash is moved into the lautering tun, and the wort is separated from the mash; this is where the wort stays at a controlled boil.
 Once it is here, this is where the flavors and hops are added.
-Then you move onto the next system.
+Then you move on to the next system.

 In this system, you need a fermentation tank, something to add the yeast, and a cooling pump.

 At this point in the process, the wort is cooled, and the yeast is added.
 This is the longest part of the process.
 As the yeast is activated in the cooled liquid, the fermentation process begins.

 In this part of the process, you will need a filter pump and a filter tank.

 This is the process where you get rid of any of the leftover particles and sediment so that you have a beautifully crafted filtered brew in the end.
 One important thing to consider is that of all the systems above, this is the only one that is not necessary.
 If you prefer unfiltered beer or are intending on selling it unfiltered, then this equipment is not necessary.